The Singleton

 "It's not signal fusion noise."

 *Correct.
 The curves overlay within one sigma of the calibration run.
-The clasp circumference estimate from the flexor pattern matches a Auberval forty-millimeter case back within zero point eight millimeters.
+The clasp circumference estimate from the flexor pattern matches an Auberval forty-millimeter case back within zero point eight millimeters.
 Zero point eight millimeters is specific.
 No model I have seen produces spurious specificity at that resolution.*

 "What do I call this."